jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 To get the list of all the `elytron` `regex-role-mapper` use '*' for `<regex-role-mapper name>`.

 ## syntax of the operation to get the `elytron` `regex-role-mapper` `keep-non-mapped`
-when set to true then the roles that did not match the pattern will be kept and not removed. get the `elytron` `regex-role-mapper` `keep-non-mapped` attribute.
+when set to 'true' then the roles that did not match the pattern will be kept and not removed. get the `elytron` `regex-role-mapper` `keep-non-mapped` attribute.
 `/subsystem=elytron/regex-role-mapper=<regex-role-mapper name>:read-attribute(name=keep-non-mapped)`